xvojta/Slaparoo/README.md

 # Slaparoo

-To-do:
+## To-Do:
-* Po celou dobu odpočtu se mohou přihlašovat další hráči
+* Players can join during the countdown @JakubNj
-* Respawn je aréně
+* Respawn the player in the arena @xvojta
-* Sušenka se přidá přímo do ruky
+* Weapon is equiped in hand @zdenek-nemec